 The trick to getting a bit of crisp on the baked fries is to cut them thin.
 Aim for about 1/4″ diameter so the tapered ends get crispy and the middle retains a softer texture.
 Thinner, and you might burn the potatoes, and thicker potatoes won’t allow you to get many crispy edges.
 I promise, the fries are still totally addicting.
 We loved them, and always a hit at our table.

-- 2 medium sweet potatoes (about 5" long, approx 4 ounces each)
+- 2 ounces medium sweet potatoes, about 5" long, approx 4 each

 - 1 tsp red chili flaked